zara-siddiqui/lab-cleaning-numerical-data/readme.md

 11. Did you find outliers?
 Comment what you will do with them.
 If you decide to remove them, do that now.

 12. Check all columns for NaN values.
 Decide what (if anything) you will need to do with them, do that now.

+13. Save the numerical_df to csv as numerical.csv   You will use this file again this week.